IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Testing PID Providers
 +++++++++++++++++++++

+By default, the installer configures the Fake DOI provider as the registration provider.
+Unlike other DOI Providers, the Fake Provider does not involve any external resolution service and is not appropriate for use beyond development and testing.
+You may wish instead to test with PermaLinks or with a DataCite test account (which uses DataCite's test infrastructure and will help assure your Dataverse instance can make network connections to DataCite.
-By default, the installer configures the DataCite test service as the registration provider.
-DataCite requires that you register for a test account, configured with your own prefix (please contact support@datacite.org for a test account.
-Alternately, you may wish to `contact the GDCC <https://www.gdcc.io/about.html>`_ - GDCC is able to provide DataCite accounts with a group discount and can also provide test accounts.).
+DataCite requires that you register for a test account, which will have a username, password and your own prefix (please contact support@datacite.org for a test account.
+You may wish to `contact the GDCC <https://www.gdcc.io/about.html>`_ instead - GDCC is able to provide DataCite accounts with a group discount and can also provide test accounts.).

 Once you receive the login name, password, and prefix for the account, configure the credentials as described below.